Stop the winter farmer’s market at Sam Bridge on North Street this Saturday, April 21 from 9:30am til 1:00pm.

-On Jan 27, Jason from Four Mile River Farm in Old Lyme, was at the market with a variety of beef, pork, chicken and prepared foods.
+Jason from Four Mile River Farm in Old Lyme is a staple of the winter farmers market at Sam Bridge and, offering a variety of beef, pork, chicken and prepared foods.

 “We try to do something different in the winter.
-That’s when we have time to experiment a little bit,” he said.
-New items included pork cutlets, beef cutlets, country gravy made with Four Mile River Farm’s breakfast sausage, all beef meatballs and, our favorite, “Pork Candy.”
+That’s when we have time to experiment a little bit,” Jason said.
+New items have included pork cutlets, smoked ribs, beef cutlets, country gravy made with Four Mile River Farm’s breakfast sausage, all beef meatballs and, GFP’sfavorite, “Pork Candy.”

 Jason, who is a regular face at the summer farmers market at Horseneck Lot, said the winter market at Sam Bridge operates under a different set of guidelines because is private.